alinowshad/Boston-Housing-Price-Estimation/README.md

 of rooms, and socioeconomic indicators.
 By analyzing the relationships between these predictors and the target variable, we can gain insights into the factors that influence housing prices and develop a predictive model to estimate home values for future observations.

+* Note: This project is completed by Fateme Hajizadekiakalaye, Ali Noshad and Ana Drmic for the course of Bayesian Learning and Monto Carlo Simulation at Politecnico di Milano.